Trump Adopts Harder Line On Cuba

 President Trump is preparing to announce new restrictions on travel and trade with Cuba, backtracking on the policy of greater engagement with the island pushed by his predecessor, Barack Obama.

-Trump will not go so far as to sever diplomatic ties with Havana or shutter the U.S. embassy that reopened there in 2015.
+Trump will not go so far as to sever diplomatic ties with Havana or shutter the U.S. Embassy, which reopened there in 2015.
 But he will impose new limits on commercial transactions that involve the Cuban military.
 And Americans will no longer be allowed to travel to the island on their own for "people-to-people" purposes, once the new rules are in place.

 The new restrictions were championed by Sen. Marco Rubio and Rep. Mario Diaz-Balart, two Cuban-American lawmakers from South Florida.
-Both men plan to be on hand when Trump announces the changes in Miami's Little Havana neighborhood, Friday afternoon.
+Both men plan to be on hand when Trump announces the changes in Miami's Little Havana neighborhood on Friday afternoon.
 Rubio will accompany the president on Air Force One.

 "The goal of these policies is very simple," Rubio said in a message posted on Facebook.
 "We want to empower and we want to strengthen the Cuban people without strengthening the Cuban military, which controls a significant percentage of their economy."